'Is there anything more attractive in life than making the impossible possible?' Vanda Scaravelli, Awakening the Spine

 This is a tensegrity model of the spine from www.tensegritywiki.com.
 Instead of the traditional 'Stack model' tensegrity shows a truer version of the spine.
 Here rigid and semirigid segment are held up in space by tensioned flexible segments.
 These revelations allow for more intrinsic movement in different directions which is coherent with Vanda Scaravelli's personal discoveries.

 The principles of Scaravelli inspired yoga which closely adhere to the natural purpose of the spine are important these principles should influence all Scaravelli Inspired enlightenment and give it purpose beyond simple expressive movement.
+IT is the spine that always sets the posture.

 3 key factors guiding these principles are relationship to gravity, facilitation of the breath and the wave; two way felt movement